-&lt;sup>10 Schools with collaborative training practices that will be established and can play a key role in mentor training.
+8 Schools with collaborative training practices that will be established and can play a key role in mentor training.

-The creation of this publication was co-financed by the European Union's grant programme with the number 626148-EPP-1-2020-2-PT-EPPKA3-PI-POLICY.
+The creation of this publication was co-financed by the European Union's grant programme with the number 626148-EPP-1- 2020-2-PT-EPPKA3-PI-POLICY.

 This publication reflects solely the views of the authors.
 The European Commission and the National Funding Agency are not responsible for the content or any losses or damages resulting from the use of this publication.

-- Training entities, including education institutes, play a very important role in recognizing the importance of induction programmes and their certification.
-They also facilitate awareness-raising activities for mentors and mentees, providing conceptual clarification and addressing relational, organizational, training-related, contextual aspects and issues related to the monitoring of programme implementation, certification and impact on career progression or entry into the teaching profession. - Mentors and mentees should develop induction programmes in a reflective and collaborative context, taking effective action in response to potential risks and challenges of each specific context.
+- organizational, training-related, contextual aspects and issues related to the monitoring of programme implementation, certification and impact on career progression or entry into the teaching profession. - Mentors and mentees should develop induction programmes in a reflective and collaborative context, taking effective action in response to potential risks and challenges of each specific context.

-MESO LEVEL: IMPLEMENTATION CONTEXTS
+► MESO LEVEL: IMPLEMENTATION CONTEXTS